priorelli/PACE/README.md

 The functions `inference_step` of the class `Agent` in *simulation/agent.py* contains all the instructions of Algorithm 1.
 In particular, the function `get_p` returns a visual prediction through the VAE, and a proprioceptive prediction through the matrix `G_p`.
 Note that the input and output of the VAE is stored in an additional list, which is needed for the successive error backpropagation.
 Note also this function returns a velocity prediction `p_vel`, which however is not used in the analyses of the paper.
 The function `get_h` returns future beliefs computed through the intention matrices stored in `I` (encoding `I_t` and `I_h` of the paper).
 The list `I` can thus be used to realize custom dynamic behaviors.
 Functions `get_e_s` and `get_e_mu` compute sensory and dynamics prediction error, respectively.
 The function `get_likelihood` backpropagates the sensory errors toward the belief, multiplying them by the precisions encoded in the list `pi_s` and the variable `alpha`.
 Finally, the function `mu_dot` computes the total belief update, also considering the backward and forward errors of the dynamics function.

-Note that all the variables are normalized between 0 and 1 to ensure that every contribution to the belief updates has the same magnitude
+Note that all the variables are normalized between 0 and 1 to ensure that every contribution to the belief updates has the same magnitude.

 ## Required libraries